 • A faculty supervisor at Temple Japan oversees the internship, sets evaluation requirements, and checks in with students throughout the semester.

-• Some internships require Japanese language ability, but there are many internship placements are available for students who do not know Japanese.
+• Some internships require Japanese language ability, but many internship placements are available for students who do not know Japanese.

 • Accepted study abroad students are provided detailed information about available internships and the internship application process several weeks after acceptance to the program.
 Please do not contact sponsors directly.